Metrorail (Miami-Dade County): Transit-oriented development

 In addition to private development, several joint-development affordable housing projects have recently been constructed along the Metrorail line with the intent of increasing ridership through transit-oriented development.
 These projects include apartments, Transit Village, and The Beacon, which is located near Historic Overtown/Lyric Theater station in Downtown Miami.
 The headquarters of Miami-Dade Transit, also located next to Historic Overtown/Lyric Theater station, is known as the Overtown Transit Village.
 Brownsville Transit Village, opening in March 2012, was visited by the administrator of the Environmental Protection Agency (EPA), Lisa P. Jackson, on January 5, 2012, to tour the 490-unit development, which will save an estimated five million gallons of water and $50,000 annually in utility bills due to environmentally sustainable plumbing fixtures.
 Nonetheless, by 2016, Brownsville and Santa Clara were still the lowest ridership stations, the only ones to regularly post ridership numbers below 1,000 daily.
-In general, stations to the north of Civic Center see much lower ridership, on average one-third of stations from Civic Center south.
+In general, stations to the north of UHealth–Jackson see much lower ridership, on average one-third of stations from UHealth–Jackson south.
 They are mostly in industrial areas with low population density and little development, as well as stagnant or declining populations, such as Gladeview and Brownsville.
 Additionally, stations to the north of Earlington Heights are only served by one line, giving them much longer headways.

+In 2015, plans for a Miami MLS stadium as well as a possible joint University of Miami football stadium cited as a necessity to be in or near Miami's urban core with a transit-oriented location..
+The answer to this search became the now-closed Melreese Golf Course in Grapeland Heights.

+The Miami Intermodal Center is located near Nu Stadium at Miami Freedom Park, the soccer stadium and retail complex opening in 2026 built on the former Melreese site.
+The Intermodal Center is located on the north side of the canal that separates the stadium site from the airport.
+A footbridge over the Tamiami Canal is planned to connect the station with the stadium complex.